kriszyp/msgpackr/README.md

 	}
 });
 ```
+You can also create an extension with `Class` and `write` methods, but no `type` (or `read`), if you just want to customize how a class is serialized without using MessagePack extension encoding.

 ### Additional Performance Optimizations
 Msgpackr is already fast, but here are some tips for making it faster: